tommysullivan/ts-injector/readme.md

 implementation details.
 Those have been captured as non-functional requirements in the [devops-integration.feature](blob/5-cucumber-setup/features/non-functional/longevity.feature) file.

+#### Proposed Work-Item Lifecycle

+In order to deliver the Spyglass capability as a beta to our customers, there is much work to be done.
+At a high level, this is the approach Tommy Sullivan recommends:

+1. Create github / JIRA issues to reflect tasks / bugs that need work
+2. Categorize & Organize issues using labels and milestones
+3. Drive development via Automated Testing.
+For each issue:
+    1. Author and agree on Definition of Done (DoD)
+        * Use gherkin if possible
+        * Focus on DoD accuracy and completeness
+        * Use pull request conversations to review and get approval from QA, Product, Engineering
+    2. Propose Solution Design(s) & Choose One
+        1. If necessary, perform research and prototyping within prototype subbranches of the feature
+        2. Use github's social features to get feedback on different options
+        3. For simpler issues, this step may be very informal or completely skipped
+    3. Implement Solution
+        1. Make changes across the required repositories using reasonable branch and package version IDs
+        2. Implement step definitions for Gherkin in the DoD
+        3. Once all Gherkin tests pass, commit, pull request and share with reviewers like before
+        4. Perform a Pull Request from branch to origin/master and let repository owners pull in changes
+4. Roll up project status information into existing Project Plan tools / spreadsheets weekly, in non-disruptive manner
+5. Perform Integration / Stress / Longevity / Release Testing after release 1's "code complete" date.

 ## Risks

 * Significant amount of log traffic might congest the network. perhaps we should isolate log / metrics reporting nodes